-In 2019, our review included incorporating regulatory classification changes for some chemical constituents of our inks in revised SDS and product labels.
-This project typified the constructive collaboration that we have established with key suppliers to incorporate advances in toxicology into the ways in which we manufacture and deliver our products.
+In 2019, our review included incorporating regulatory classification changes for some chemical constituents of our inks into revised SDS and product labels.
+This project typified the constructive collaboration we have established with key suppliers to incorporate advances in toxicology into the ways we manufacture and deliver our products.

 We also made publicly available on pitneybowes.com the full list of ingredients of our cleaning products to comply with the California Cleaning Product Right to Know Act.

+Waste management

-Waste management Minimising waste from operations.
-For more than 20 years, Pitney Bowes has taken part in the EPA's WasteWise Initiative, a voluntary programme to minimise waste generation, increase recycling and promote the manufacture and purchase of products with recycled content.
-In 2019, our waste reduction campaign resulted in the avoidance of more than 3,636 tonnes equivalent of CO2 (MTCO2E).
+Minimizing waste from operations.
+For more than 20 years, Pitney Bowes has taken part in the EPA's WasteWise Initiative, a voluntary program to minimize waste generation, increase recycling, and promote the manufacture and purchase of products with recycled content.

+In 2019, our waste reduction campaign resulted in the avoidance of more than 3,636 metric tons equivalent of CO2 (MTCO2E).
 Since 2004, we have avoided 271,116 MTCO2E, equivalent to the effect of removing more than 58,573 cars from the road.

-As a result of this achievement, we were one of a handful of companies honoured at the celebration of the 25th anniversary of WasteWise during America Recycles Week (November 11-15, 2019).
+As a result of this achievement, we were one of a handful of companies honored at the celebration of the 25th anniversary of WasteWise during America Recycles Week (November 11-15, 2019).

-Minimising electronic waste.
+Minimizing electronic waste.